JeffGregorio/LibAG/README.md

 <img src="https://render.githubusercontent.com/render/math?math=\alpha = 1 - e^{-\omega_n}">

 which are also expensive to compute.
 We can plot each of the coefficient approximations as the normalized radian frequency varies up to &#969;<sub>n</sub> = &#960;.
 We can see that these curves are not self-similar, thus cannot be normalized and rescaled for different frequency ranges and sample rates as the exponential curves can.

+The following plots show how the magnitude and phase responses (second and third plots) vary with the four coefficient curves across a range of cutoff frequencies (vertical dashed line), compared with the equivalent analog filter response.

 ![Coefficients](/images/coeffs_light.png)